sickcodes/dock-droid/README.md

     sickcodes/dock-droid:latest
 ```

-Want to use your graphics card + OpenGL?
+Want to use SwiftShader acceleration?

 ```bash
 docker run -it \